Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Input in developmentally plausible LMs

-\paragraph{Filtered corpora} While actual research on the structural/syntactic properties of the input is still rather sparse, training on filtered corpora has been used in pilot studies. \citet{patil2024filtered} and \citet{misra2024language} filter out specific grammatical constructions from the standard BabyLM corpora and then probe the resulting models for knowledge of these grammatical constructions (which might also be analogically learned from related constructions or constructed from their parts). \citet{patil2024filtered} show that their models succeed on the BLiMP benchmark \cite{warstadt2020blimp}, even if sentences containing structures targeted in BLiMP's minimal pair sets are removed.
-Similarly, \citet{misra2024language} show that acceptability scores for the English AANN construction can be reliably estimated from models that have never seen this specific construction.
+\paragraph{Filtered corpora} While actual research on the syntactic properties of the input is rather rare, training on filtered corpora has been used in pilot studies. \citet{patil2024filtered} and \citet{misra2024language} filter out specific grammatical constructions from the BabyLM corpora and then probe the resulting models for knowledge of these grammatical constructions (which might also be analogically learned from related constructions or constructed from their parts). \citet{patil2024filtered} show that their models succeed on the BLiMP benchmark \cite{warstadt2020blimp}, even if sentences containing structures targeted in BLiMP's minimal pair sets are removed.
+Similarly, \citet{misra2024language} show that acceptability scores for the English AANN construction can be reliably estimated from models that have never seen it.
 In sum, then, models appear to be able to generalize from indirect evidence and learn language in a somewhat constructivist, bottom-up fashion.

-So far, previous work in NLP has failed to adequately investigate the structural composition of child-directed data.
-Most studies focus on lexical or semantic properties, emphasizing content over structure, and child-directed data is usually equated with a somewhat fitting vocabulary or with just being authentic data.
-However, findings from usage-based linguistics suggest that structural properties, like utterance-level construction distributions, play a crucial role in language acquisition. \citet{patil2024filtered} and \citet{misra2024language} remove specific constructions from their data, whereas we aim to explore whether different global distributions of constructions influence the resulting linguistic knowledge and learning trajectories.
+The structural composition of child-directed data has (so far) not been scrutinized.
+Most studies focus on lexical or semantic properties, emphasizing content over structure; child-directed data is usually equated with a somewhat fitting vocabulary or with just being authentic data.
+However, findings from usage-based linguistics suggest that structural properties, like utterance-level construction distributions, play a crucial role in language acquisition.
+Whereas \citet{patil2024filtered} and \citet{misra2024language} remove specific constructions from their data, we aim to explore whether different global distributions of constructions influence the resulting linguistic knowledge and learning trajectories.